mmhuss/getting-and-cleaning-data/CodeBook.md

 The following variables were obtained for each direction (`XYZ`) and domain (`t` und `f`):

-* `BodyAcc`:
+* `BodyAcc`
-* `BodyAccJerk:`
+* `BodyAccJerk`
-* `BodyGyro`:
+* `BodyGyro`
-* `BodyGyroJerk`:
+* `BodyGyroJerk`

 Each direction, only time domain:

-* `GravityAcc`:
+* `GravityAcc`

 Both domains, no directions:

-* `BodyAccMag`:
+* `BodyAccMag`
-* `BodyAccJerkMag`:
+* `BodyAccJerkMag`
-* `BodyGyroMag`:
+* `BodyGyroMag`
-* `BodyGyroJerkMag`:
+* `BodyGyroJerkMag`

 No directions, only time domain:

-* `GravityAccMag`:
+* `GravityAccMag`

 ## Transformations

-3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

-GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+The original data was transformed into the *tidy_data.txt* dataset following these steps:

+* The training and testing sets were merged with the corresponding y values and subject IDs and subsequently combined into one data set.
+* Only the measurements on the mean and standard deviation were extracted for each observation.
+The mean frequency and the vectors obtained by averaging the signals in a signal window sample were not included.
+* The activities in the data set were named using descriptive activity names.
+* The data sets was labeled with descriptive variable names.
+This only included reducing `mean()` and `std()` to `mean` and `std` respectively and changing `BodyBody` in some variables to `Body`.
+* The values in the dataset were obtained by averaging the measurements on the mean and standard deviation of the original dataset for each activity and each subject.
+This was done using the R *mean()* function.